-(A) The rules in this chapter apply to all gas, natural gas, waterworks, and sewage disposal utility companies who provide service to residential customers.
+(A) The rules in this chapter apply to all electric, gas, natural gas, waterworks, and sewage disposal utility companies who provide service to residential customers.

 (B) Nothing contained in this chapter shall in any way preclude the commission from any of the following: